-RLC's Crowne Plaza and Holiday Inn hotels are managed by Holiday Inn (Philippines), Inc., a subsidiary of the InterContinental Hotels Group ("InterContinental"), pursuant to a long-term management contract. contract, which commenced in July 2005, has an initial term of ten years.
+RLC's Crowne Plaza and Holiday Inn hotels are managed by Holiday Inn (Philippines), Inc., a subsidiary of the InterContinental Hotels Group ("InterContinental"), pursuant to a long-term management contract.
+The contract, which commenced in July 2005, has an initial term of ten years.
 On June 2015, the contract was extended for another 3 years and is extendible further upon mutual agreement between RLC and InterContinental.
 Holiday Inn has the sole and exclusive right to control the operational activities of each hotel.
-Holiday Inn's key management duties include, inter alia, handling all personnel matters, including those pertaining to the general manager and financial controller of each hotel, carrying out accounting and budgeting activities in consultation with RLC and operating each hotel in accordance with the operating standards for the appropriate hotel brand.
-It must also carry out advertising activities in connection with the international sales and marketing programs of the Holiday Inn and Crowne Plaza hotel chains (including use of web-based reservations systems).
+Holiday Inn's key management duties include, inter alia, handling all personnel matters, including those pertaining to the general manager and financial controller of each hotel, carrying out accounting and budgeting activities in consultation with RLC and operating activities in connection with the international sales and marketing programs of the Holiday Inn and Crowne Plaza hotel chains (including use of web-based reservations systems).
 Holiday Inn receives management and incentive fees for managing these two properties.
 RLC employs all hotel employees except for key management personnel, including the general manager and financial controller of each hotel and other key personnel as determined by Holiday Inn.